Chapter 7 Family Travel

 SCREENING FOR NONINFECTIOUS DISEASES

-The US Immigration and Nationality Act requires that any person seeking an immigrant visa for permanent residency must show proof of having received the Advisory Committee on Immunization Practices (ACIP)-recommended vaccines before immigration (www.cdc.gov/vaccines/schedules/downloads/child/0-18yrs-schedule.pdf).
+The US Immigration and Nationality Act requires that any person seeking an immigrant visa for permanent residency must show proof of having received the Advisory Committee on Immunization Practices (ACIP)-recommended vaccines before immigration (www.cdc.gov/vaccines/schedules/hcp/imz/child-adolescent.html).
 This requirement applies to all immigrant infants and children entering the United States, but internationally adopted children aged <10 years are exempt from the overseas immunization requirements.
-Adoptive parents are required to sign a waiver indicating their intention to comply with the immunization requirements within 30 days of the child’s arrival in the United States.
-The vaccination exemption form can be found at www.state.gov/documents/organization/80002.pdf.
+Adoptive parents are required to sign an affidavit indicating their intention to comply with the immunization requirements within 30 days of the child’s arrival in the United States.
+The vaccination affidavit can be found at https://eforms.state.gov/Forms/ds1981.pdf.

-Immunizations should be given according to the current ACIP schedule for catch-up vaccination.
-If the infant is <6 months old and there is uncertainty regarding immunization status or validity of the immunization record, the child should be reimmunized according to the ACIP schedule.
+Once the immunization record has been assessed and antibody level results are available, any indicated immunizations should be given according to the current ACIP schedule for catch-up vaccination.
+If the infant is <6 months old and there is uncertainty regarding immunization status or validity of the immunization record, the child should be immunized according to the ACIP schedule.

 - American Academy of Pediatrics Committee on Infectious Diseases.
 Recommendations for administering hepatitis A vaccine to contacts of international adoptees.
 Pediatrics.
 2011 Oct;128(4):803–4.